UmmarFarooq14/Git-mastery-notes/mystery.git/Day-09/text.md

 Git fetch:
 ----------

---> It Fetch the updated data from remote repository to local repository and it merge in local repository but doesn't change working directory or current branch.
---> Think of it as checking for updates.
+            It Fetch the updated data from remote repository to local repository and it merge in local repository but doesn't change working directory or current branch.Think of it as checking for updates.

 command:
 -------